starlightgroup/node-api/CONTRIBUTING.md

 8. Notify Anatolij or Yang to merge PR using slackchat.

+9. DELETE your branch when it is merged pls!

 Anatolij github id - @vodolaz095

 Yang's github id - @starneit